Drona: Demonstration by the pupils

 Dhritarashtra approved the demonstration of weapon-game by the princes.
 An arena was prepared.
 Drona entered the arena.
-Drona worshiped the gods as a form of preparatory rites.
+Drona worshipped the gods as a form of preparatory rites.
 Then he invited the Brahmins to bless his disciples.
 After that the students gave gold, precious stones, clothes and other valuables to the teacher.
 The teacher blessed him.
 With this the demonstration started.
 Bhima and Duryodhana showed their skills by fighting with each other.
 The mock fight turned into a serious fight.
 Drona sent Ashwatthama to stop the fight because seeing this the citizens may get triggered by their fight.
 Then, Arjuna entered the hall with much appreciation and praises from the citizen of Hastinapura.
 He showed various archery skills to the people.
 Drona impressed by his beloved student Arjuna's skills then declared that Arjuna is the greatest archer in the world.
 Then, Karna gatecrashed and entered the arena and surpassed everyone's expectations and performances with the permission of Drona.
 He then challenged Arjuna for a duel and Kripa demanded that Karna state his lineage.
 Karna could not answer as he does not know who are his real parents.
 Duryodhana then made Karna the king of Anga.
 Then sunset occurred and the duel of Karna and Arjuna was stopped.